r-trigo/jekyll-blog/_drafts/connecting-sequelize-to-a-postgresql-cluster.md

 # insert Digital Ocean API token
 ```

+*Note: If using in production, secure the API token variable in Digital Ocean’s CLI configuration script and be careful with reassigning script permissions.*

 Place the script below on `/var/lib/postgresql/promote-standby.sh` with execution privileges.
 It promotes the standby node to primary, validates `doctl` project configuration and reassigns the floating IP to `pg2`.

 ```bash